Mikel-Yu/Mikel-Yu/README.md

 - 📚 Studying M.Sc.
 Human-Centered Artificial Intelligence at Technical University of Denmark (DTU)
 - 🧑🏽‍🔬 Currently working on my first two publications.
-- 🤖 Interested in AI Alignment, specifically Scalable Oversight
+- 🤖 Looking to transition into AI Safety/Alignment
 - 📫 For inquiries, reach out on: s234812@dtu.dk

 <!--